Chaitalipatil27/Dockerized-Jenkins-CI-CD-Pipeline/README.md

 For example:

-git config --global user.name "Chaitali Patil"
+git config --global user.name "chaitali"

 Then configure your GitHub email:

-git config --global user.email "your-github-email@example.com"
+git config --global user.email "chaitalip976@gmail.com"

 Use the email associated with your GitHub account.